agarrido92/Library-Catalog-Using-Max-Heap/README.md

   * Verified container communication
   * Organized project structure for future heap integration
   * Prepared workflow for performance benchmarking using multiple dataset sizes
+  * Included max heap code to integrate with the rest of the project
+  * Tested of all parts of the project

 ---
 ## Technologies Used